 Official opening will be Jan.
 12, 2012.
 Producers are Jeffrey Richards and Jerry Frankel.

-As previously reported, the cast will be led by Norm Lewis (Sondheim on Sondheim, Side Show, Les Miserables) as Porgy, Audra McDonald (Ragtime, Marie Christine, Master Class) as Bess, David Alan Grier (The First, Race, Dreamgirls) as Sportin' Life.
+As previously reported, the cast will be led by Norm Lewis ( Sondheim on Sondheim, Side Show, Les Miserables) as Porgy, Audra McDonald ( Ragtime, Marie Christine, Master Class) as Bess, David Alan Grier ( The First, Race, Dreamgirls) as Sportin' Life.
 All three will re-create their roles on Broadway with further Broadway casting to be announced.

 The show, according to a press statement, has been "specifically created for Broadway and will feature a revised book in a musical theatre format and jazz-oriented musical arrangements."

+The American Repertory Theater will announce revised casting for its resident engagement.
 A.R.T. artistic director and Tony Award-nominated Hair director Diane Paulus will helm the production that will begin previews Aug.
 17 at the Loeb Drama Center in Cambridge, MA, prior to an official opening Aug.
 31. Performances will continue through Sept.
 30.

-Porgy and Bess is being re-imagined by Pulitzer Prize-winning playwright Suzan-Lori Parks (Topdog/Underdog, Book of Grace) and Pulitzer Prize nominee Diedre Murray (Running Man) as a musical for contemporary audiences.
+Porgy and Bess is being re-imagined by Pulitzer Prize-winning playwright Suzan-Lori Parks ( Topdog/Underdog, Book of Grace) and Pulitzer Prize nominee Diedre Murray ( Running Man) as a musical for contemporary audiences.

 Hair producers Jeffrey Richards and Jerry Frankel will present the new incarnation of Porgy and Bess along with A.R.T.